 A growing segment of the roofing industry is metal roofing.
 The various types of metal roofs include metal shingles as well as long spans of metal panels.
 Metal panels are easily installed on steep roofs and are becoming more popular for their aesthetics and inherent fire resistance and are common in both residential and commercial construction.

 White is the new green!
-Up to 40% of a city’s impervious area is composed of roof area.
+Up to 40% of a city’s impervious area is composed of roof.
 Thermoplastics, are the right steps towards an earth friendly facility.
 White materials are highly reflective of the sun’s radiant heat and may have a high thermal emittance value (a measure of how much of the absorbed radiant energy is given off into the atmosphere).

-Thermoplastic Polyolefin (TPO) and Poly Vinyl Chloride (PVC) are thermoplastic roof systems that are both white and highly reflective roof membranes.
+Thermoplastic Polyolefin (TPO) and Poly Vinyl Chloride (PVC) are thermoplastic roof systems that are white and highly reflective roof membranes.
 These roofs provide excellent weathering characteristics and are highly resistant to ultraviolet light and most chemicals.
 The membranes have a reinforced scrim and are puncture and tear resistant.
 Thermoplastic roofs have outstanding seam strength due to the fact the sheets are welded together using hot air.
 These types of roof systems are lightweight and well suited for second generation (roof-over) applications.
 Williams Roofing can provide clients with a variety of thermoplastic roofing solutions.
 We will also assist customers in identifying state, federal and utility company rebates and incentives available for installing these energy efficient roof systems.